adxtyax06/synaptic-theory-lite/content/Cerebellum.md

 - Describe the Connections of the cerebellum with other structures of the CNS (Central Nervous System).
 - Describe the Functions of the cerebellum and the electrical circuits and mechanisms behind them.
 - Describe in details the role of the cerebellum in co-ordination and error correction of movement.
 - Describe different cerebellar dysfunctions and corresponding clinical features.
-(Should I include that?)

 ##### Coming soon
 - Cerebellum and Timing Mechanisms